One Leg Stand Field Sobriety Test

 THE STANDARDIZED FIELD SOBRIETY TESTS ARE NOT AT ALL FLEXIBLE.
 THEY MUST BE ADMINISTERED EACH TIME, EXACTLY AS OUTLINED IN THIS COURSE (P. 8, SFST Administrators Guide, HS 178 R1/02).

-The One leg stand requires the tested person to stand on one leg for thirty seconds that is timed by the administrating Deputy.
+The One leg stand requires the tested person to stand on one leg for thirty seconds as timed by the administrating Deputy.

 NHTSA says, “Deputy should always time the thirty seconds.
-Test should be discontinued after thirty seconds” (P. VIII-12 NHTSA SFST Student Manual, 2002).
+The test should be discontinued after thirty seconds” (P. VIII-12 NHTSA SFST Student Manual, 2002).
 How this Officer keeps track of the time is usually not included in the police report of most DUI arrests we see.

-NHTSA uses the following clues of intoxication for scoring this test.
+NHTSA uses the following clues of intoxication for scoring this One Leg Stand Field Sobriety Test.

-• Cannot perform test (test stopped or not requested for suspect’s safety); Assign all 4 clues.
+- Cannot perform the test (test stopped or not requested for suspect’s safety); Assign all 4 clues.

 Scoring the Field Sobriety Test

-As indicated above, the police officer looks for the specific clues of intoxication above, and if at least two of those exist, or the subject cannot perform the test, the officer may conclude that the person is above a 0.08% blood alcohol level.
+As indicated above, the police officer looks for the specific clues of intoxication above during the One Leg Stand Field Sobriety Test, and if at least two of those exist, or the subject cannot perform the test, the officer may conclude that the person is above a 0.08% blood alcohol level.